Statement on Student Rights and Responsibilities

 - Behavior Agreement ‑ Behavior contract between the University and the student whereby the student agrees, in writing, to correct inappropriate behaviors.

 - Restricted Use of Facilities ‑ Denial of on campus use of an automobile for a specified period of time, removal from a living group, or other privilege including the use of specific University facilities, consistent with the offense committed.
-Restricted use of facilities may be accompanied by other sanctions.
+Restricted use of facilities may be accompanied by other outcomes.

 - Restitution ‑ Reimbursement by transfer of property or service to the University or a member of the University community in an amount not in excess of the damage or loss incurred.
-Reimbursement may be accompanied by other sanctions.
+Reimbursement may be accompanied by other outcomes.

 - Restricted University Participation - Exclusion for a period of time from participating in extra-curricular activities including recognized student organizations and/or representing the University in any manner.
 Classroom attendance will be unaffected.